-Timber filler and metal flashing to be used at gutter tile
+Timber packer and metal flashing to be used at gutter tile.

 Batten spacing is recommended at 565 mm from back edge to back edge to allow for building tolerances.

-Top row of tiles can be cut to fit.
-Cut tiles require timber filler.
+Top row of tiles are screw fixed and can be cut to fit.
+Cut tiles may require timber packer.

 Ridge tiles are screw fixed to the ridge batten.